Crunk Juice

-Crunk Juice is the fifth and final studio album by American hip hop group Lil Jon & the East Side Boyz.
+Crunk Juice is the fifth and final studio album by American Southern hip-hop group Lil Jon & the East Side Boyz.
 It was released on November 16, 2004, under BME Recordings and TVT Records.
 The production was primarily handled by Lil Jon himself, who also collaborated in the executive production, alongside Bryan Leach, Rob McDowell, Emperor Searcy, Vince Phillips, the Neptunes and Rick Rubin.
-The album includes guest appearances from rappers and singers, like R. Kelly, Ludacris, Ice Cube, Usher, Bun B from UGK, Jadakiss, Nas, T.I., the Ying Yang Twins and Pharrell.
+The album includes guest appearances from R. Kelly, Ludacris, Ice Cube, Usher, Bun B from UGK, Jadakiss, Nas, T.I., Ying Yang Twins and Pharrell.

-Lil Jon's next solo album, Crunk Rock, released on June 8, 2010, did not feature the East Side Boyz.
-As of 2022, Crunk Juice remains as the last release to feature the East Side Boyz.

 Singles

 Crunk Juice was supported by four singles.

 Lead single "What U Gon' Do" was released on November 2, 2004.

 The second single "Lovers & Friends", was released on November 9, 2004.

 The third single "Real Nigga Roll Call", was released on December 21, 2004.

 The fourth single "Get Crunk", was released on vinyl.

 Commercial performance

 Crunk Juice debuted at number 31 on the US Billboard 200 chart.
 In its second week, the album jumped to number three on the Billboard 200, selling 363,000 copies.
 It became Lil Jon & the East Side Boyz' first top-ten album in the United States.
 In the third week, the album remained in the top-ten on the Billboard 200, selling 196,000 copies.
 The album was certified 2x Multi-Platinum by the RIAA on January 12, 2005.